replicatedhq/replicated-ci-demo/README.md

 To enable linting, you'll need to be using a build environment that provides a reasonably recent version of nodejs.
-We use 8.7.0 in this example, see `circle.yml` and `.travis.yml` for examples on how to set this up for [Travis CI](https://travis-ci.org) and [Circle CI](https://circleci.com)
+We use 8.7.0 in this example, see `circle.yml` and `.travis.yml` for examples on how to set this up for [Travis CI](https://travis-ci.org) and [CircleCI](https://circleci.com)

 ### Pull Requests

 Repo includes two examples of using CI to test pull requests.
-Travis will test PRs from forks automatically, but Circle CI requires enabling building for the fork.
+Travis will test PRs from forks automatically, but CircleCI requires enabling building for the fork.

 #### Success